 Winter is a busy time, and there are tons of ways that homeowners can spend a little more money than they were planning.
-Between gifts, dinners and traveling, the costs of the holiday season adds up.
+Between gifts, dinners, and traveling, the costs of the holiday season add up.

-What some homeowners don’t realize is that their home might also be costing them more money during the holidays.
+What some homeowners don’t realize is that their homes might also be costing them more money during the holidays.

-With many different holidays falling in November, December and January, plenty of homeowners ask themselves, “why now?”
-A big reason is because it’s more affordable.
+With many different holidays falling in November, December, and January, plenty of homeowners ask themselves, “why now?”
+A big reason is affordability.

 The housing market – and most industries involving housing – slow down during the winter.
 People are busy with family, and nobody wants to renovate a kitchen while people are coming to stay in your home for the holidays.

 Because many people think this way, contractors and stores offer deals during the winter.
 This means that many renovations you’re looking at could end up being cheaper during the holiday season.